Pavam Pavam Rajakumaran: Plot

 The film is about 4 parallel college teachers - Gopalakrishnan, Aravindan, Sujanapalan and Gangan who reside in the same rented house.
 Gopalakrishnan, who is the Hindi teacher, is a miser and apart from sharing the rent, does not contribute money for any household or luxury items, even in dangerous or urgent situations.
-Due to Gopalakrishnan's uncooperative and miserly behaviour and his weakness that he is searching girls for marriage, his friends decide to fool him by posting him love letters in the name of a fictitious girl named Radhika and kick him out of the house, allowing them to fulfil their desires.
+Due to Gopalakrishnan's uncooperative and miserly behaviour and his weakness that he is searching girls for marriage, his friends decide to fool him by posting him love letters in the name of a girl named Radhika to get him to change his miserly habits.
 They succeed in making him believe that a girl named Radhika has fallen for him.

-Gopalakrishnan sees and secretly follows a woman, finds out her name is Radhika and that she is a banker working near his college after his friends post him a letter saying she uses a certain bus service.
-He mistakes her to be the one who has been posting him the love letters.
+Gopalakrishnan receives the next letter finds out that Radhika that is a banker working near his college after his friends post him a letter saying she uses a certain bus service.
 Upon finding some information about Radhika, they persuade Shankarettan, the alcoholic peon in the bank where Radhika works, to help them write the letters.
 They make sure that he never meets Radhika personally through their letters, and to give anything he buys for her or any letters he writes to her Shankarettan.
 There is a change in Gopalakrishnan's frugal behaviour and his friends enjoy by posting love letters regularly, making him buy what they want, including chairs and a television under the pretext that Radhika had come to their house and she wanted such facilities, and alcohol by claiming it was for her drunk father and taking it for themselves through Shankarettan.
 They succeed in covering it up from Gopalakrishnan initially.